bgulbis/MachLearn-Project/project.md

 ## Introduction

+In the Weight Lifting Exercises data set, six healthy subjects were asked to perform sets of dumbbell biceps curls in five different manners:

+1. Exactly according to specifications
+2. Throwing the elbows to the front
+3. Lifting the dumbbell only halfway
+4. Lowering the dumbbell only halfway
+5. Throwing the hips to the front

+Data were collected from sensors on the belt, the arm, the forearm, and the dumbbell for each subject as they performed the exercises using these five techniques.
+Using the accelerometer, gyroscope, and magnetometer readings from the four sensors, eight features were calculated: mean, variance, standard deviation, max, min, amplitude, kurtosis, skewness.

-In this project, the Human Activity Recognition (HAR) data set will be used to build a model which predicts the manner in which an exercise was performed.
+In this project, the calculated features of the data set will be used to build a model which predicts the manner in which an exercise was performed.